3DRS: MLLMs Need 3D-Aware Representation Supervision for Scene Understanding: Method

 \subsubsection{Assessing 3D Feature Learning via Multi-View Correspondence}

-Inspired by the fact that cross-view correspondences are of crucial importance for 3D modeling~\cite{multipleviewgeometric}, we propose to use a correspondence-based evaluation framework.
-Given that the input consists of multi-view images, a natural metric for 3D feature quality is the strength of correspondence across views for the same 3D spatial location.
-This requires the model to associate and align objects or regions that occupy the same position in 3D space, regardless of viewpoint.
+Inspired by the crucial role of cross-view correspondences in 3D modeling~\cite{multipleviewgeometric}, we propose a correspondence-based evaluation framework.
+Multi-view correspondences are fundamental in 3D vision, serving as essential cues for core tasks such as ray retriangulation~\cite{multipleviewgeometric}, bundle adjustment~\cite{bundleadjustment}, and pose estimation~\cite{multiviewcategory}.
+They are also critical for downstream applications like instance recognition and retrieval~\cite{multiviewcategory,multishapereco,crossviewretrieval}.
+Therefore, we adopt multi-view correspondence analysis as a proxy to evaluate the 3D representations of MLLMs.
+This approach requires the model to accurately associate and align objects or regions that occupy the same position in 3D space across different viewpoints.

 \textbf{Voxelization and correspondence pair construction.} We first voxelize the 3D scene into a regular grid of voxels $\mathcal{V} = \{v_1, \ldots, v_M\}$.
 For each view $I_i$, given its per-pixel 3D coordinates $\mathbf{C}_i$, we assign every pixel's feature $\mathbf{f}_i(p)$ to a voxel according to its 3D position.
 Features from different views that fall into the same voxel $v_k$ are regarded as \emph{correspondence pairs}.